BelieveDiffusion/tutorials/consistent_character_embedding/README.md

 ## Fine-tune to just the best images

 This is really just a much more selective take on the second and third steps above, to narrow in to the best of the best images in the input set.
-I culled a ton of okay-but-not-really-adding-anything images at this step to get me to my final 25.
+I culled a ton of okay-but-not-really-adding-anything images at this step to get me to my final 8.

-Ideally, after doing all of the above, you will have 25 good-quality images left that look like the character you're aiming for.
-Even more ideally, the final set of images will contain a good representation of the five zoom levels and viewing angles.
-But don't worry if you don't have a complete representation of all angles and zooms - it's much more important that the images you choose are high-quality and look like your character.
+Ideally, after doing all of the above, you will have 8 good-quality images left that look like the character you're aiming for, typically showing their face and (optionally) shoulders / upper body.
+The most important thing is that the images you choose are high-quality and look like your character - and consistency is key.
+If your eight images don't look the same person, then your trained embedding won't either.

 # 3. Training an embedding on the input images